smoeding/puppet-openssl/REFERENCE.md

 The full path name of the OpenSSL configuration file that will be created.
 It contains a minimal set of configuration options that are needed to process the CSR.
-It will also be used when the CSR is used to create a self-signed certificate.
+It can also be used when the CSR is used to create a self-signed certificate.
 Updates to the config file will not trigger the generation of a new certificate.